Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste or type the text into the input box.
+1. Paste or type your text into the input box

 Common mistakes in sample input